Discover more from Risk+Progress

 What is Entropy?

+The easiest way to think about entropy is to imagine you are given a brand-new puzzle in a box.
+Ask yourself, should you dump the puzzle pieces onto a table, will they land perfectly ordered into their final picture?
+No, they will not, at least almost certainly not.
+Instead, the pieces will land in a completely random fashion, completely disordered.
 Why?
-While it is technically possible to dump the pieces out and for them to bounce and arrange themselves into a perfectly ordered final picture, the probability of this happening is inestimably small.
-There are nearly infinite ways, on the other hand, for the pieces to land in the “wrong” or disordered fashion.
+While it is technically possible to dump the pieces out and for them to bounce and arrange themselves into the final picture, the probability of this happening is inestimably small.
+There is only one way for the pieces to arrange themselves into the final picture, but nearly infinite ways, on the other hand, for the pieces to land in the “wrong” or disordered fashion.

 Purpose and Meaning

+To be clear, this does not mean that life violates the laws of physics.
+As we will see, quite the opposite.
 Life is capable of carving a slice of order from disorder.
-Life can stand firm against the laws of the universe itself.
-Indeed, this preference for order may be so deeply rooted in biology that we are naturally wired to be attracted to counter-entropic forms, from flowers to architecture.
-Beauty may not be in the eye of the beholder, but more objective than we realize.
+Organisms can counter entropy because they are not isolated systems as required by the second law.
+Indeed, the desire to resist entropy may be so deeply rooted in biology that we are naturally wired to be attracted to counter-entropic forms, from flowers to architecture.
+Beauty may not be in the eye of the beholder, but more objective than we realize or are willing to admit.

-Without our constant attention and care, our homes fall into disrepair, our cities decay, our cars break down, and our bodies grow frail.
+Humans are unique compared with other life forms.
+Our large brains and ability to communicate through vocal vibrations enable us to plan, wonder, reason, and spread knowledge.
+As far as we know, we are the only arrangement of atoms capable of discovering and understanding the very laws of the universe that constrain us.
+Because of entropy, without our constant attention and care, our homes fall into disrepair, our cities decay, our cars break down, and our bodies grow frail.
 And while we cannot counter entropy forever as individuals, as a collective species, we can do so for a nearly infinite time.

 Very nice vantage point to Entropy.